-The Seattle Central Community College Public Safety Department has a well–trained and courteous non–commissioned staff, which provides personal safety, security, crime prevention, preliminary investigations, and other services to the campus community.
+The Seattle Central College Public Safety Department has a well–trained and courteous non–commissioned staff, which provides personal safety, security, crime prevention, preliminary investigations, and other services to the campus community.

 The staff is comprised of the Director, Sergeant, Emergency Communications Officer, seven full–time Officers and two part–time Officers.
 All of the staff has received training in basic CPR and emergency response for major incidents.